Improving the Convergence Properties of the Data Augmentation Algorithm with an Application to Bayesian Mixture Modeling: Introduction

 \section{Introduction}

-Suppose that $f_X : \mathbb{R}^p \rightarrow [0,\infty)$ is a probability density function that is intractable in the sense that expectations with respect to $f_X$ cannot be computed analytically.
-If direct simulation from $f_X$ is infeasible, then classical Monte Carlo methods cannot be used to explore $f_X$ and one might resort to a Markov chain Monte Carlo (MCMC) method such as the data augmentation (DA) algorithm \citep{tann:wong:1987,liu:wong:kong:1994,hobe:2011}.
-To build a DA algorithm, one must identify a joint density, say $f: \mathbb{R}^p \times \mathbb{R}^q \rightarrow [0,\infty)$, that satisfies two conditions: (i) the $x$-marginal of $f(x,y)$ is $f_X$, and (ii) sampling from the associated conditional densities, $f_{X|Y}(\cdot|y)$ and $f_{Y|X}(\cdot|x)$, is straightforward.
+Suppose that $f_X \dvtx \mathbb{R}^p \rightarrow[0,\infty)$ is a probability density function that is intractable in the sense that expectations with respect to $f_X$ cannot be computed analytically.
+If direct simulation from $f_X$ is infeasible, then classical Monte Carlo methods cannot be used to explore $f_X$ and one might resort to a~Markov chain Monte Carlo (MCMC) method such as the data augmentation (DA) algorithm (Tanner and Wong, \citeyear{tannwong1987}; Liu, Wong and Kong, \citeyear{liuwongkong1994}; Hobert, \citeyear{hobe2011}).
+To build a DA algorithm, one must identify a joint density, say, $f\dvtx \mathbb{R}^p \times\mathbb{R}^q \rightarrow[0,\infty)$, that satisfies two conditions: (i) the $x$-marginal of $f(x,y)$ is $f_X$, and (ii) sampling from the associated conditional densities, $f_{X|Y}(\cdot|y)$ and $f_{Y|X}(\cdot|x)$, is straightforward.
 (The $y$-coordinate may be discrete or continuous.)
 The first of the two conditions allows us to construct a Markov chain having $f_X$ as an invariant density, and the second ensures that we are able to simulate this chain.
-Indeed, let $\{X_n\}_{n=0}^\infty$ be a Markov chain whose dynamics are defined (implicitly) through the following two-step procedure for moving from the current state, $X_n=x$, to $X_{n+1}$.
+Indeed, let $\{X_n\}_{n=0}^\infty$ be a Markov chain whose dynamics are defined (implicitly) through the following two-step procedure for moving from the current state, $X_n=x$, to $X_{n+1}$ (see Procedure~\ref{proc1}).